Paul London and Brian Kendrick: Formation (2003–2004)

 In late 2002, Kendrick was hired by WWE, and in July 2003 London joined the company as well.
 Once in WWE together, and both on the SmackDown! brand, London and Kendrick began teaming together.
-They became a mainstay on SmackDown (WWE brand)'s sister show Velocity until Kendrick left the company in February 2004.
+They became a mainstay on SmackDown!'s sister show Velocity until Kendrick left the company in February 2004.

 WWE Tag Team Champions (2005-2007)

 Kendrick returned in mid-2005, using his real name, and in September 2005 London and Kendrick reformed as a tag team.
 Upon reuniting the team began competing in matching shorts and vests as well as wearing theatrical masks to the ring.
 Subsequently, they were quickly elevated into the WWE Tag Team Championship picture, receiving a non-title match against WWE Tag Team Champions MNM (Johnny Nitro and Joey Mercury) on the February 10, 2006 episode of SmackDown!, which London and Kendrick lost.
 On the April 7, 2006 episode of SmackDown!
 London and Kendrick once again faced MNM, this time picking up a win in a non-title match.
 London and Kendrick continued their winning streak against the champions, earning singles victories for Kendrick and London over Nitro and Mercury respectively, leading to a title match at Judgment Day, where London and Kendrick won their first WWE Tag Team Championship as a team (London's second WWE Tag Team Title reign and Kendrick's first championship in WWE).

 Their first main competition for the titles came when K. C. James and Idol Stevens defeated London and Kendrick in a non-title match, in early August, igniting a storyline feud between the two teams.
 During the rivalry, WWE Diva Ashley Massaro began accompanying London and Kendrick to the ring, acting as a valet to the team while combating the actions of James and Stevens' manager Michelle McCool.

-On October 14, 2006 they became the longest reigning WWE Tag Team Champions of all time, surpassing MNM's previous record reign of 145 days.
+On October 14, 2006, they became the longest reigning WWE Tag Team Champions of all time, surpassing MNM's previous record reign of 145 days.
 The record stood until it was broken by The New Day in July 2016.
 The team began a losing streak to the team of William Regal and Dave Taylor, with Regal defeating both London and Kendrick in singles matches and losing a non-title tag team match to the pair on the December 8 episode of SmackDown!.